-Businesses that provide passenger land transport services that do not meet the definition of an events-related business in Question 59 above and are not a taxi business can access CFPS Phase 6 if they derive more than 50% of their income from the provision land transport that includes a driver to tourists such as coach tour service providers.
+Businesses that provide passenger land transport services that do not meet the definition of an events-related business in Question 59 above and are not a taxi business can access CFPS Phase 7 if they can evidence that they derive more than 50% of their income from the provision land transport that includes a driver to tourists such as coach tour service providers.

-Should the ineligibility for CFPS Phase 6 potentially cause hardship you are recommended to contact Customer and Local Services at payrollcofunding@gov.je who will be able to direct you to the income support team who will advise whether you are eligible.
+Should the ineligibility for CFPS Phase 7 potentially cause hardship you are recommended to contact Customer and Local Services at payrollcofunding@gov.je who will be able to direct you to the income support team who will advise whether you are eligible.
 Should you require a more practical support we will direct you to Connect Me, a service to support the clinically vulnerable.